Is Your Smart Child Struggling in School?

 ADHD involves neurotransmitter imbalances.
 Often, children with ADHD also have deficiencies or imbalances in critical nutrients that are used to make these neurotransmitters in the body.
 If we test children with ADHD, we often see that they are not very efficient at digesting and utilizing their food, and may even have parasites, candida or other signs of more serious gut imbalances.

 Supporting the nutritional needs of a child with ADHD can really help educational and behavior interventions “stick”.
 Solid nutritional support for ADHD includes support for the brain, gut and metabolism.
 We want to help you find great nutritional tools to help balance your child’s body.
-On this page, you will learn all about nutritional support for ADHD.
+On this page, you will learn about all natural adhd supplements that are nutritional support for ADHD.

 This is why we have developed the